assix/Face-Training-LoRA-Kohya-SD15/README.md

 ✨ Generation (Inference)

 Once training is complete, the generate_sd15.py script can be used to test your new LoRA model.
-It will load the model from ~/FriendFace_Lora/model_512/.

 Run the Generation Script:

-cd ~/FriendFace_Lora
+cd ~/Face-Training-LoRA-Kohya-SD15
 python generate_sd15.py